Python Data Types

 Basic and advanced Python data types

-We make a distinction between basic types and the more advanced data structures.
+We distinguish between basic types and more advanced data structures.
 The basic data types in Python store a single value, like a number or a piece of text.
 The basic data types in Python are:

 Next, we have the more advanced Python data types.
 They can store many items, like lists of items or key-value pairs:

 These types all have distinctive features that set them apart from the others.
-E.g., ranges are efficiently calculated on the fly, tuples can not be modified (while lists can), and sets allow you to do mathematical set calculations.
+For example, ranges are efficiently calculated on the fly, tuples can not be modified (while lists can), and sets allow you to do mathematical set calculations.

 Mutability in Python

 Python data types can be categorized into two classes: mutable and immutable.
-Or, more accurately: hashable and unhashable.
-An object is mutable if we can change the data it holds, and it’s immutable if we can’t change it.
+Or, more accurately, hashable and unhashable.
+An object is mutable if we can change the data it holds, and it’s immutable if we can’t.
 Examples of immutable data types in Python are:

 Python data types that are mutable are: